xrrocha/word-scrambler/README.md

 in mind the lambda condition is actually a boolean _expression_, not a statement!

-We first request an integer stream ranging from `start` to `end`.
-We then invoke the functional `allMatch` method on this stream.
 The predicate passed to the `allMatch` method requires that, for all indices in the range, the corresponding character in the result array coincides with the corresponding character in the input string.

 Whenever all characters in the inner letter region are the same in the shuffled array and in the input string we have a false scrambling, and we must